 One serving of avocado contains 136 micrograms of the carotenoids, lutein, and zeaxanthin.
 Lutein and zeaxanthin are plant pigments found in the macula of the eye, and some research suggests that they may help maintain eye health as we age.
 Here’s looking at you, avocados! 👀

 We all know that the sun’s UV rays can do some serious damage to skin.
 Did you know that avocados can be applied directly to the skin for an all-natural moisturizing option?

-If you’re sensitive to dairy products or you just don’t like them but you love the creamy texture they give to a dish, avocado might be an ideal substitute.
-Avocados have all the flavor and silky smoothness of dairy — without the lactose — and can play a starring role in smoothies, popsicles, and even puddings!
+If you’re sensitive to dairy products but you love the creamy texture they give to a dish, avocado might just be the perfect substitute.
+Avocados have all the flavor and silky smoothness of dairy and can play a starring role in smoothies, popsicles, and even puddings.

-In addition to all the advantages mentioned above, one-third of a medium avocado (50 g) has 80 calories and contributes nearly 20 vitamins and minerals, and phytonutrients.
-Avocados have 6 percent of your daily recommended intake of Vitamins E and 4 percent of your daily value for Vitamin C. Suddenly, all those worries about fat and calories are taking a back seat aren’t they?
+In addition to all the advantages mentioned above, one-third of a medium avocado (50 g) has only 80 calories and yet has nearly 20 vitamins, minerals, and phytonutrients.
+Avocados have 6% of your daily recommended intake of Vitamins E and 4% of your daily value for Vitamin C. Suddenly, all those worries about calories are taking a back seat, aren’t they?

 While you may be hard-pressed to convince your picky preschooler to eat avocado, babies who are being introduced to solids tend to love avocado — the perfect introduction to big-kid food.
 The avocado’s smooth creamy consistency makes it an appropriate first food a baby can enjoy. *Talk to your pediatrician about what’s right for your baby. *based on recommendations from the Academy of Nutrition and Dietetics